amartrics/data-100/assign_5.md

 ![Screenshot (128)](https://user-images.githubusercontent.com/70035366/115130481-264b3e00-9fbe-11eb-948b-5964ebe818d9.png)

-The mapview in this image shows a better representation of data inaccuracies compared to R's calculations.
+The secondary plot produced in this lab used the mapview library, and shows a better representation of the relative inaccuracies in population-per-gridcell counts.